MinmusLin/MinmusLin.github.io/_pages/about.md

   *Provincial-level Student Innovation Training Project - Lead Researcher*

-  - **Description:** Developed a ​real-time mask detection system using ​YOLOv8 to automate access control in high-traffic areas (e.g., schools, transit hubs) during the post-COVID-19 era.
-The system identifies ​proper/improper mask usage, reducing reliance on manual monitoring while supporting public health measures.
+  - **Description:** In the post-pandemic era, we developed a ​​multi-class real-time mask detection system​​ based on ​​YOLOv8​​ for automated access control in high-traffic areas (e.g., schools, transit hubs).
+The system not only identifies whether masks are worn but also further distinguishes between ​​proper wearing, improper wearing, and no mask​​ states, significantly improving control accuracy and scenario adaptability.
   - **Responsibilities:**
-    - Researched and implemented ​YOLOv8 for binary mask detection, trained on open-source datasets with custom augmentation for improper usage cases.
+    - Implemented a ​​multi-class mask detection model​​ using the ​​YOLOv8 framework​​, enhancing small-object detection performance through network structure optimization.
-    - Expanded training data with ​diverse mask-wearing scenarios (correct, incorrect, no mask) to improve model robustness.
+    - Conducted systematic ​​data collection and cleaning​​, employing oversampling techniques and class weighting to address class imbalance during model training.
-    - Fine-tuned hyperparameters for real-time inference (>30 FPS) on edge devices.
+    - Developed a ​​visual interface for the access control system​​ using the ​​Qt framework​​, integrating real-time detection, alarm logging, and permission management functionalities.
-    - Designed a ​gateway access control interface that triggers alerts/barriers based on detection results.
+    - Designed a dynamic threshold mechanism to automatically adjust detection sensitivity based on crowd density, balancing false positive rates and recall.
-  - **Achievements:** The system achieved ​>95% detection accuracy in real-world testing, enabling ​automated, scalable mask enforcement while reducing labor costs by ~60% at pilot sites.
-Its ​low-latency edge deployment proved effective for high-traffic environments, contributing to safer public spaces during pandemic recovery.
+  - **Achievements:** The system achieved ​​>95% detection accuracy in real-world testing​​, enabling ​​automated, scalable mask enforcement​​ while reducing labor costs by ​​~60% at pilot sites​​.
+Its ​​low-latency edge deployment​​ proved highly effective in high-traffic environments, contributing to safer public spaces during pandemic recovery.
 </div>
 </div>